“You don’t understand, I haven’t used a computer before.”

 I tell my students that the only way to fail my class is to do absolutely nothing.
 Put your head down, take small steps and be willing to push yourself outside your comfort zone.
 Realize the power of your thoughts.
 These negative thoughts and excuses can place restrictions on what you can accomplish.

 Believe in yourself.
-Expect and except the challenge.
+Expect and accept the challenge.

 And JUST DO THE WORK!